westpoint-robotics/multirotor_launch/README.md

   * [ar_marker_client](https://github.com/westpoint-robotics/ar_marker_client) (branch master)

-The installation instructions are given in the given link.
+The installation instructions are given in the above link.

 Finally, a set of launch files for running everything is given in package: